AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-request-temporary-magento-upsize.md

 ## Steps to request temporary upsize

-Follow the steps below to submit a [Support Ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket) to request temporary additional cloud capacity:
+Follow the steps below to submit a [Support Ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to request temporary additional cloud capacity:

-Submit a [Support Ticket at the Adobe Commerce Support Center](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket), after inputting the following information:
+Submit a [Support Ticket at the Adobe Commerce Support Center](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket), after inputting the following information:

->[!NOTE]
+>![info]
 >
 >The *Holiday Surge Request* choice is only an option between October and December months.

 1. Please select the Adobe Commerce Product for which you are seeking Support.
 1. Complete the first four (Product, Organization, Implementation type, Subject) fields.
+1. Select *Adobe Commerce cloud Infrastructure* in the **Contact Reason** drop-down.
-1. Select *Surge Contact Request* in the **Contact Reason** drop down options.
+1. Select *Holiday Surge Capacity Request* in the **Adobe Commerce Infrastructure Contact Reason** drop-down options.
 Click **OK** on the pop-up message requesting 48 business hours' notice for temporary additional cloud capacity requests.
+1. Select dates for the mandatory fields **Resize Start Date** and **Resize End Date**.
+The preferred **Resize Start Time** is also a mandatory field.
 1. Complete the next four fields.
-1. Select from the **Surge Capacity Request Type** dropdown options.
-Note: please select *Holiday Surge Request* for all Holiday upsizing to ensure these tickets are routed properly.
-1. Select dates for the mandatory fields **Resize Start Date** and **Resize End Date.** The preferred **Resize**   **Start Time** is also a mandatory field.
 1. In the **Description** field, if you have additional information on size, provide it here.
 If no specific larger size is requested, we will be upsizing you up to the next larger environment size capacity.
 Surge requests will default to the next larger size from your current size.
 If you require additional capacity, please indicate that in the **Description** field.
 Increased capacity will be deducted from your contracted Surge Days or vCPU days.
-The typical capacity increase window is five days, but if you need more or fewer days, please indicate this in your [Support Ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket).
+The typical capacity increase window is five days, but if you need more or fewer days, please indicate this in your [Support Ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket).

->[!NOTE]
+>![info]
 >
 >Once the upsize is scheduled, an automated system will adjust the size of your cloud instance.
 You may not receive any ticket notification when the procedure is complete.
 You may use the Observation for Adobe Commerce tool to view your AWS or Azure instance types to [verify the change](https://support.magento.com/hc/en-us/articles/4409425285901).